Is Critical Illness Insurance Right for You?

 What You Should Consider When Applying for Critical Illness Insurance

-Recent studies show that an average 25-year-old male non-smoker has a 24 percent chance of having a critical illness (cancer, heart attack or stroke) prior to turning age 65.
+Recent studies show that an average 25-year-old male non-smoker has a 24% chance of having a critical illness (cancer, heart attack or stroke) prior to turning age 65.
 In other words an average 25 year old male is 3 times more likely to suffer from a critical illness than prematurely dying before the age of 65.
 Thankfully due to advancements in medical technology, any individual suffering from a critical illness has a much greater chance at recovering than was the case in generations past.

 When applying for critical illness insurance there are a few factors to consider and take note of: